 While at Massachusetts General Hospital, he has been fortunate to train under leaders in anesthesiology and pain management, with publications in journals such as Interventional Pain Management Reports, and presentations at the American Society of Interventional Pain Physicians and American Society of Regional Anesthesia and Pain Medicine.
 He has been provided with excellent training in interventional pain management and pharmacotherapy, involving a wide variety of spinal procedures, botox, spinal cord stimulation, DRG (dorsal root ganglion) stimulation, intrathecal pump management, and vertebral augmentation.
 He is one of the first groups of interventional pain fellows to be certified for Dorsal Root Ganglion (DRG) stimulation.
 He believes strongly in a multidisciplinary approach to pain management, having spent a significant amount of time studying applications of Ayurveda (Indian alternative medicine) in pain medicine.

 Outside of medicine, his passion is humanitarian aviation, having finished his private, instrument, and multi-engine licenses.
+He has researched and published on translation of aviation-based safety principles to procedural medicine, and strives to provide his patients with the same high standards of precision, reliability, and safety that are demanded of him as a pilot.
 He is excited to return to Texas and to serve the North Austin community.

 MD / August 2009 – May 2014

 Harvard Medical School, Boston, MA